 Figure 2 shows the number of NRLs grouped according to their score.

-Four NRLs obtained a score higher than 8, and their performance was not considered as satisfactory.
+Six NRLs obtained a score higher than 8, and their performance was not considered as satisfactory.

 Figure 2.
 Number of NRLs within each penalty score.
 The score was calculated according to the criteria described in section 4.5.
-The red bars indicate the NRLs whose performance was not considered as satisfactory.
+The red bars indicate the NRLs that obtained a score higher than 8 and whose performance was not considered as satisfactory.